December 3 - 5, 2025

 - 2:00 pm

-Reimagining Payment Models for Hospital-at-Home: Parity, Discounts, and Innovations
+Reimagining Payment Models for Hospital-at-Home

 As hospital-at-home care expands, payment models must evolve to ensure sustainability and fairness.
 This expert panel will examine key approaches—including parity with DRGs and traditional hospitals, discounted rates, and alternative models—and their impact on quality, cost, and access.
 Panelists will assess the pros and cons of each method, explore equity in reimbursement, and identify emerging trends shaping future hospital-at-home payment strategies.
 Attendees will gain insights into how different models affect providers and patients while engaging in forward-thinking discussion aimed at creating durable, value-based solutions for delivering high-quality, cost-effective care outside hospital walls.